Monitoring and Testing Diego Components

-For more information, see the cfdot repo on GitHub.
+For more information, see the cfdot repository on GitHub.

 CF Acceptance Tests (CATs) is a suite of acceptance-level tests that exercises a full Cloud Foundry deployment using the golang cf CLI and

-Refer to the CF Acceptance Tests repo on GitHub for more information.Create a pull request or raise an issue on the source for this page in GitHub
+Refer to the CF Acceptance Tests repository on GitHub for more information.Create a pull request or raise an issue on the source for this page in GitHub